 Since I became a mom, I wanted to give my children the chance to love books as much as I did.
-So, I tried and am still trying as best that I can, to find and read quality books with both.
+So, I tried and am still trying as best that I can, to find and read quality kids books with both of them.
 Reading books together don’t just add to their knowledge or just expand their mind; the most important thing about it is, in my opinion, the bonding with my kids.

 You synchronize for a small period of time your minds and having them on your lap or just putting your arms around them while reading is such a great way to enjoy these times together.
 I firmly believe that they will cherish these moments and I truly hope that every time they read a book they get excited about, they get the feeling of me loving and holding them, regardless of how many years have passed, or how far we are away from each other.

-Kids Christmas Books to use in a DIY Advent Calendar
+Kids Books you can use in a DIY Advent Calendar

 So, in that spirit, I try to make a very simple, but full of joy Christmas Book Advent Calendar for my kids.
 They are old enough now to show their joy and anticipation each year by asking me a million times before December: Mom, will you make a Book Calendar again?
 Little do they know that I enjoy this more than them!!!
 That means, that over the years, I have gathered a collection of Christmas books or simply beloved ones.
 Each year I add a few new ones, but old and loved ones are always a hit.

-This one is a classic!
+This one is a classic and the edition a collectible!
 It is the well-known, didactic Christmas story “A Christmas Carol” by Charles Dickens, but every character is from the Micky Mouse universe.
 This makes the book more appealing to small children and less scary – especially when the part of the third ghost begins.

 A book about another world-famous Christmas story, the Nutcracker.
 You can find this wonderful story in tens of editions with different illustrations.
-I loved the illustrations from a Greek Artist (Polina Papanikolaou) and the storytelling from Chara Giannakopoulou.
-I bought this edition just before we went to see a Ballet Performance of the Nutcracker.
+I bought our greek edition just before we went to see a Ballet Performance of the Nutcracker.
 I love the story, the setting, the dreaminess of it.
 Ever since this book is part of our Advent Calendar!

 This one is a beautifully illustrated Christmas book that shows how something that someone doesn’t need anymore or has left over, can be turned into a present if it’s treated with love and care.
 I love it since it shows that presents prepared with love, bring joy to each and everyone, rich or poor, giver or receiver.